Daniel-Wieczorek/CppLibraries/doc/result/Readme.md

 `Result` class is generic class template that represents the result of an operation.
 It can hold either a value of type `T` or an error of type `E`.
-This class is part of the `interview::library` namespace.
+This class is part of the `custom::library` namespace.

+ToDo: Plan for future impl:
+`Result` supports `std::variant` introduced in Cpp starting from version 17 and can be used instead of raw union type.

 ## Template Parameters